1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What Is Gastric Lymphoma?

-Gastric lymphoma is a rare type of cancer that begins in the immune cells of the stomach lining rather than the stomach's glandular cells.
-Unlike more common stomach cancers, it requires a distinct diagnostic work-up and treatment strategy.
-In medical coding, gastric lymphomas are classified under ICD-10 codes C85.0-C85.9, depending on the subtype and extent of disease.
-Early detection significantly improves treatment outcomes.
+Gastric lymphoma is a rare and distinct type of cancer that begins in the immune cells of the stomach lining rather than the gland cells.
+It requires a different approach for diagnosis and treatment compared to common stomach cancers.
+In medical classification, gastric lymphoma falls under ICD-10 codes C85.0–C85.9, based on the subtype and stage of the disease.
+Early detection plays a key role in improving treatment success.

 Common Symptoms

-• Persistent stomach pain or a feeling of fullness after small meals
+• Persistent stomach pain or a feeling of fullness after eating small meals

 • Nausea or vomiting